Digital and Analog Signals (I/O); How to Know When to Use Each One

 2-Continuous Signal (Analog)

-Unlike discrete signals, continuous signals better known as analog signals, they can have infinite values within a certain range of values.
+Unlike discrete signals, continuous signals better known as analog signals can have infinite values within a certain range of values.
 They represent the numerical magnitude of a variable that is either monitored (input) or controlled (output).

 • Temperature value of an object